Sex Addiction and Recovery

 2. Coping with Urges – Dealing with urges and cravings is part of recovery.
 SMART has tools designed to help our members cope with urges and cravings.

 3. Managing Thoughts, Feelings and Behaviors – We frequently turn to our addictive behaviors either to escape from or to avoid addressing problems.
 SMART Recovery participants learn problem-solving skills to help them manage challenges along the way.

 4. Living a Balanced Life – Addiction can put your life out of balance – you may find yourself opting to engage in your addiction rather than going to work or to school.
 You may find that things you once enjoyed aren’t fun anymore.
 SMART helps participants build skills to balance both short and long-term goals, pleasures and needs that have become out of balance.

 Getting started with SMART Recovery is easy!
 If you would like to get started right away, you can join our online support group where you can read, share and learn from our worldwide community of members at any time of the day or night.
 Our message board includes a private Sexual Maladaptive Behaviors Forum for people dealing with issues of sexual addiction.
 No information posted there is available to, or shared with, the rest of the SMART Message Board.

-If you’d like to have printed study material, we suggest the SMART Recovery Handbook.
+If you’d like to have printed material, we suggest getting the SMART Recovery Handbook.